Improwised/watch_time/README.md

 ### Exercise - 8 (Add movie functionality)
 - try to implement movie adding functionality, exercise can be found in back/process_movie.php
+- movieName and genre should be defined
+- update watch variable using ternery